8 reasons why your digital projects are slow - and how to solve them

 Sinking time and money into inefficient systems is a surefire way of slowing down your digital projects.
 Instead, prioritise innovation.
 Allocating a portion of your digital transformation budget to innovation might not offer instant rewards, but when it comes to creating a future-proof digital architecture, it’s essential.

 The solution?
 Lean startup techniques.
 Inspired by the efficiency of startup businesses, the lean model aims to eliminate waste across entire value streams, rather than at isolated points.
-Lean methodology has become so popular that Gartner estimates that more than 50% of businesses will be leveraging it by 2021.
+Lean methodology has become so popular that Gartner estimates that more than 50% of businesses are leveraging it by now.

 Crowdsourcing help for a digital project is a great way to invite new and innovative ideas, but it’s also a common bottleneck.
 To ensure your collaboration runs smoothly, it’s vital that you establish processes for effectively communicating across departments.
 This means picking a system that benefits all involved departments for maximum productivity.